Our Goal: Evidence-Based Research

 Alexandra Loukas, Ph.D.

-Alex is a Professor and Program Director of Health Behavior and Health Education in the Department of Kinesiology & Health Education at the University of Texas at Austin.
-Her research focuses on adolescent and young adult health, particularly adolescent aggression and tobacco use and cessation in disparate populations.
+Alex is the Associate Dean for Research and Graduate Studies in the College of Education and a Professor of Health Behavior and Health Education in the Department of Kinesiology & Health Education.
+Her research focuses on adolescent and young adult health, particularly tobacco use in disparate populations.
 Alex has a special interest in examining how factors from multiple ecological levels (e.g., family, school, culture) interact to protect adolescents and young adults from negative health outcomes.
-In addition to the projects described on the website, she has served as Principal Investigator on studies funded by the National Cancer Institute to examine the associations between stress, depressive symptoms and tobacco use in vocational school students and to test the feasibility of a web-based smoking cessation program for this population.
+In addition to the projects described on the website, she is funded by the National Cancer Institute to examine tobacco and nicotine use in adolescents and young adults.

 Shelley Karn, Ed.D.